pgtipping/Synthalyst/memory-bank/progress.md

 ## Current Status

-The application now has a fully functional Interview Preparation feature, which includes an Interview Prep Plan generator, a Mock Interview system, a Question Library, and a User Statistics dashboard.
+The application now has a fully functional Interview Preparation feature, which includes an Interview Prep Plan generator, a Mock Interview system with audio capabilities, a Question Library, and a User Statistics dashboard.
 The features are arranged in a logical flow that guides users through the interview preparation process.

 Users can create personalized interview preparation plans based on job details, practice with AI-generated questions in mock interviews, receive feedback on their responses, and save questions for later review.
+The Mock Interview feature now supports both text and voice responses, with text-to-speech functionality for reading questions aloud.
 The statistics dashboard provides users with a clear overview of their progress, showing the number of mock interviews completed, questions practiced, questions saved, and their average score.

-We've recently fixed issues with the statistics API by implementing robust error handling that returns accurate empty statistics when a user has no activity or when database connection issues occur.
-We've also updated the breadcrumbs navigation to provide better context for users about where they are in the application's structure, with a consistent path of Home > Tools > Interview Prep.
+We've recently integrated audio components into the Mock Interview feature, allowing users to record their responses and have questions read aloud.
+We've also added an Audio Components Demo page for testing and showcasing the audio capabilities of the application.

 The feature is designed with a mobile-first approach and follows the existing UI patterns of the application.
 All components are responsive and provide a consistent user experience across different devices.
 The statistics section includes proper loading states, authentication handling, and fallback UI for users with no activity.